-Some people say that being with a narcissist is all just one big illusion, which yes it is and no it is not, we lived that actually life, we lived those days, we live those actual moments, to us while we are with them we lived that experience.
-Our minds hold those memories that are often connected to our emotions, why recovery can be so triggering, as we connected our feelings to our memories, when something happens that reminds us of our past, it can hit our emotions hard, which is why sometimes it can work well to give our past a different meanings, to connect with different emotions, change the ”Why is this happening to me.” to ”What has this taught me.”
+Some people say that being with a narcissist is all just one big illusion, which, yes, it is, and no, it is not.
+We lived that actually life, we lived those days, we live those actual moments, to us while we are with them, we lived that experience.
+Our minds hold those memories that are often connected to our emotions, which is why recovery can be so triggering as we connected our feelings to our memories.
+When something happens that reminds us of our past, it can hit our emotions hard, which is why sometimes it can work well to give our past a different meaning, to connect with different emotions, and change the ”Why is this happening to me.” to ”What has this taught me.”
 Our emotions play a significant role in how we feel about our past, present and future.
-Unless something is happening in the present moment, the rest is our imagination of things that have either already happened, or endless possibilities of what could happen, why it can be helpful when we think about a future we want in recovery, one that makes us feel good.
+Unless something is happening in the present moment, the rest is our imagination of things that have either already happened or endless possibilities of what could happen, why it can be helpful when we think about a future we want in recovery, one that makes us feel good.
 Our minds control our emotions.
 We control our minds.

 An illusion has several meanings, and the narcissist delivers us each one of these.

-Illusion, an instance of a wrong or misinterpreted experience.
+Illusion is an instance of a wrong or misinterpreted experience.
 We live the reality of the beginning when they treat us so well.
-Most deliver their promises in that idealisation stage, so when their admiration face fades, the face that seeks attention and acts so nice, and we get their hurtful face the envious one that seeks to destroy us, due to their gaslighting and blame-shifting manipulation, we misinterpreted it as something we had done when we did nothing, it’s who they are.
+Most deliver their promises in that idealisation stage, so when their admiration face fades, the face that seeks attention and acts so nice, and we get their hurtful face, the envious one that seeks to destroy us, due to their gaslighting and blame-shifting manipulation, we misinterpreted it as something we had done when we did nothing, it’s who they are.

 So just how do they do what they do to us?